Review signals (sentiment & quality)

 - Analysis error — rarely, the analysis worker fails on a specific review (bad encoding, LLM timeout).
 These retry automatically; signals appear once it succeeds.

-How signals feed auto-approve
+How signals feed auto-moderation